Dammy8611/noteify-app/README.md

 ```

 ---
-This project was built with assistance from Firebase Studio.
+This project was built in Firebase Studio.